finbourne/lusid-sdk-csharp-preview/sdk/docs/TaxRuleSetsApi.md

             var scope = scope_example;  // string | The rule set scope.
             var code = code_example;  // string | The rule set code.
             var updateTaxRuleSetRequest = new UpdateTaxRuleSetRequest(); // UpdateTaxRuleSetRequest | The contents of the rule set. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which the rule set will take effect.
-Defaults to the current LUSID system datetime if not specified.
-The changes will take place from this effective time until the next effective time that the rule has been updated at.
-For example, consider a rule that has been created or updated effective at the first day of the coming month.
-An upsert effective from the current day will only change the definition until that day.
-An additional upsert at the same time (first day of the month) is required if the newly-updated definition is to supersede the future definition. (optional)
+Defaults to the current LUSID system datetime if not specified. (optional)

             try
             {